ericslevenson/ericslevenson.github.io/_pages/about.md

 {% include base_path %}

 I am a geographer, which -- as Hal Mooney suggested -- means that I am, "concerned with the changing spatial organization and material character of Earth's surface."
 My long-term aim is to...
-Towards that end, I am currently a PhD Candidate at the University of Oregon where I am fully funded by NASA's Early Career Research Program.
+Towards that end, I am currently a PhD Candidate at the University of Oregon where I am fully funded by NASA to utilize satellite-based observations to improve our representation and understanding of the hydrologic cycle.

  My interest in water spans scales ranging from the hydraulic structure of a single eddy to the global water balance; however, my research and funding to this point have focused on regional-scale surface water change across the Arctic.
 Surface water is a wonderful material to consider geographically because of how much spatial variations in surface water patterns reveal about The Arctic, too, is an ideal target for geographic questions -- Where?
 Why there? and So What? -- xxx...framed geographically, changing faster,